 This principle makes sense from a product engineering perspective as well.
 Designing with accessibility in mind means creating a product that is more intuitive, feature-rich and, ultimately, able to reach and impact more people.
 By enhancing capabilities and leveling the playing field, AI helps assistive technology reach parts of the world where there are more people living with disabilities and fewer support services and resources to address them.

 Verbit at the CSUN Assistive Technology Conference

 Interested in learning more about AI-driven academic transcription and captioning technology?
-Verbit’s smart solution harnesses the power of artificial and human intelligence to generate the most detailed speech-to-text files, providing over 99% accuracy and the fastest turnaround time in the industry.
+Verbit’s smart solution harnesses the power of artificial and human intelligence to generate the most detailed speech-to-text files, providing up to 99% targeted accuracy and the fastest turnaround time in the industry.
 Stop by booth #1112 to learn how organizations can provide equal access to course content, increase engagement, and boost academic success for all students.